JJ0304/NoveltyBookstoreArchitecture/Iteration1/README.md

 Novelty (Online Bookstore System)

-Step 1: Review Inputs
+<p>Step 1: Review Inputs</p>
-Step 2: Establish iteration goal and select inputs to be considered in the iteration Step 3: Choose one or more elements of the system to decompose Step 4: Choose one or more design concepts that satisfy the inputs considered in the iteration Step 5: Instantiate architectural elements, allocate responsibilities, and define interfaces Step 6: Sketch views and record design decisions
+<p>Step 2: Establish iteration goal and select inputs to be considered in the iteration</p>
+<p>Step 3: Choose one or more elements of the system to decompose</p>
+<p>Step 4: Choose one or more design concepts that satisfy the inputs considered in the iteration</p>
+<p>Step 5: Instantiate architectural elements, allocate responsibilities, and define interfaces</p>
+<p>Step 6: Sketch views and record design decisions</p>
-Step 7: Perform analysis of current design and review interaction goal and design objectives
+<p>Step 7: Perform analysis of current design and review interaction goal and design objectives</p>

 # 2. **Use Case Models**